Document

 1.7

-This policy seeks to support the Council’s corporate aims, objectives and strategies with respect to private sector housing and has to be read in conjunction with the Council’s General Enforcement Policy for Environmental Health and Licensing and the Council’s Private Sector Housing Renewal Policy
+This policy seeks to support the Council’s corporate aims, objectives and strategies with respect to private sector housing and has to be read in conjunction with the Council’s General Enforcement Policy for Environmental Health and Licensing, the Council’s Private Sector Housing Renewal Policy, and the Council’s Empty Homes Strategy.

 2.0 Principles of Good Enforcement